PixelPress image optimisation for WebP and AVIF

 Free on Linux

-Open the newest GitHub release, pick the Debian package and install the free Linux edition from that release page.
+Open the latest GitHub release, download the .deb package, and install the Linux edition with apt so dependencies are handled cleanly.

 View Linux release